Voorhees Township, New Jersey

 Voorhees Township is a township in Camden County, in the U.S. state of New Jersey.
 The township is a suburb in the Delaware Valley / Greater Philadelphia Metropolitan Area.
-The township is a suburb in the Delaware Valley / Greater Philadelphia Metropolitan Area.
-As of the 2020 United States census, the township's population was 31,069, an increase of 1,938 (+6.7%) from the 2010 census count of 29,131, which in turn reflected an increase of 1,005 (+3.6%) from the 28,126 counted in the 2000 census.
+As of the 2020 United States census, the township's population was 31,069, an increase of 1,938 (+6.7%) from the 2010 census count of 29,131, which in turn reflects an increase of 1,005 (+3.6%) from the 28,126 counted in the 2000 census.

 Voorhees Township was incorporated as a township by an act of the New Jersey Legislature on March 1, 1899, from portions of Waterford Township.
 Portions of the township were taken on March 8, 1924, to form Gibbsboro.

 The township is named for Foster McGowan Voorhees, the Governor of New Jersey who authorized its creation.
 The township is part of the state's South Jersey region.

 Geography

 According to the U.S. Census Bureau, the township had a total area of 11.64 square miles (30.15 km2), including 11.47 square miles (29.71 km2) of land and 0.17 square miles (0.44 km2) of water (1.44%).

-Echelon, with a 2010 population of 10,743), is an unincorporated community and census-designated place in the western part of the township between Cherry Hill and Gibbsboro.
+Echelon, with a 2020 population of 11,896, is an unincorporated community and census-designated place in the western part of the township between Cherry Hill and Gibbsboro.

-Other unincorporated communities, localities, and places located partially or completely within the township include Ashland, Brighton Heights, Glendale, Kirkwood, Kresson. and Osage.
+Other unincorporated communities, localities and places located partially or completely within the township include Ashland, Brighton Heights, Glendale, Kirkwood, Kresson. and Osage.

 Voorhees borders the municipalities of Berlin Township, Cherry Hill, Gibbsboro, Lawnside, Lindenwold and Somerdale in Camden County; and Evesham Township to the east in Burlington County.